cmgriffing/scully-gh-pages-action/README.md

 ## Node Version

-As of Angular 12, you will need Node 14.
+As of Angular 12, you will need to explicitly set you Node version since the `node12` within Github actions is outdated.

 You can set it as your node version using [setup-node](https://github.com/actions/setup-node):